PabloRees/South-African-crypto-market-prediction/Scripts/WriteUp.md

 ##5.
 Machine Learning Analysis 2 and conclusions
 Running the same sets of five and eight variables through the same classification algorithms as above with the new four category BTC-ZAR variable as the target variable yields results that are similar to the results reported in the Machine Learning Analysis 1 section.
 They are not depicted here.
 However, removing the middle section of the data - categories 2 and 3 - yields significantly better results.
 These are presented in Tables 5 and 6.
+These results show that increases of more than 0.1% in the South African Bitcoin price are algorithmically separable from decreases of more than 0.1% based only on lags of the South African and international markets.
+If a model that could differentiate between categories 2 and 3, and 1 and 4 were available - the models presented here could be extremely useful to an algorithmic Bitcoin trader.
+This is recommended for further research.

 | |Logistic Regression|Gradient Boosting|Neural Network|